neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         be triggered by an input event. i.e serve as the target of a NetCon.
-        If the stimulator is in the on=0 state and receives a positive weight event, then the stimulator changes to the on=1 state and goes through its burst sequence before changing to the on=0 state.
+        If the stimulator is in the on=0 state and receives a positive weight event, then the stimulator changes to the on=1 state and goes through its sequence of 'nspike' spikes before changing to the on=0 state.
 During that time it ignores any positive weight events.
 If, in the on=1 state, the stimulator receives a negative weight event, the stimulator will change to the off state.
 In the off state, it will ignore negative weight